haomo-ai/OverlapTransformer/README.md

 After you run `test_kitti00_PR_prepare.py`, a file named `predicted_des_L2_dis.npz` is generated in `test_results_kitti`, which is used by `python test_kitti00_PR.py`

 ### visualization
-We provide a visualization demo for Haomo dataset To be provided.
+We provide a visualization demo for Haomo dataset To be provided (Fig. 2).
 Please download the [descriptors]() firstly and then:
 ```
 cd visualize
 python viz_haomo.py